Nathan Harris (rugby union): Early career

 Harris was a member of the New Zealand Under 20 side which finished as runners-up in the 2012 IRB Junior World Championship in South Africa.
 Harris was first-choice hooker during the competition, with his back up being future Chiefs teammate Rhys Marshall, who he later backed up.
+During his time there, it was revealed that he was being investigated by South African police on a rape allegation.
+Harris maintained ignorance.
+He was later cleared of any wrongdoing, and South African authorities did not prosecute him.